IBM-Cloud/hackathon-prep-material/README.md

 Looking for some inspiring examples?
 [Here is a gallery of 20 well documented apps built on Bluemix.][watson_starter-kits] All of them with a cognitive capability and based on the Watson technology.
 Each has a link to the running app and also links to the source on github.

-Head over to https://ibm-bluemix.github.io for more featured samples, most accompanied by an in-depth blog post.
+Head over to https://ibm-cloud.github.io for more featured samples, most accompanied by an in-depth blog post.

-And [here are almost 500 apps built on Bluemix from previous hackathons][devpost_url], many linking to the source code.
+And [here are almost 500 apps built on IBM Cloud from previous hackathons][devpost_url], many linking to the source code.

 ## Impressions from previous hackathons